segunak/SegunAkinyemi.com/docs/_posts/2022-07-29-commands-of-christ.md

 > <cite>[Luke 9:23-25](https://www.biblegateway.com/passage/?search=Luke9:23-25&version=NKJV){:target="_blank"}</cite>

-> And He said to them, "Take heed and beware of covetousness, for one’s life does not consist in the abundance of the things he possesses."
+> And He said to them, "Take heed and beware of covetousness, for one's life does not consist in the abundance of the things he possesses."
 >
 > <cite>[Luke 12:15](https://www.biblegateway.com/passage/?search=Luke12:15&version=NKJV){:target="_blank"}</cite>